 Thursday, Dec.
 9, at noon

 Join Dr. Nancy Koppelman as she explores 12 features of Israel’s history, diverse ethnic and religious ways of life, governance and justice structures, and educational system.
-This talk, co-sponsored by Humanities Washington, sheds light on the people who reside in Israel and the occupied Palestinian territories and aims to provide history and context for this complex nation — the only state in the world with a majority Jewish population.
+This talk, co-sponsored by JFS and Humanities Washington, sheds light on the people who reside in Israel and the occupied Palestinian territories and aims to provide history and context for this complex nation.

 About the speaker: